atticuscornett/mimacro-docs/Writerside/topics/Getting-Started.md

 # Getting Started

-> At the moment, mimacro only supports a limited amount of microcontrollers.
+> At the moment, mimacro only supports a limited selection of microcontrollers.
 > You should check if your device is a [supported microcontroller](Supported-Microcontrollers.md).
 > Support for more devices is planned in the future.